jenningsloy318/DevOpsTrailers/Basis/readme.md

 4. rpm spec to build packages
     - install `rpmdevtools`, ans use `spectool -g -R vim.spec` to download the tarball file
+    - use `dnf builddep vim.spec` to install the dependencies
+    - check which package depends on specific one, `dnf repoquery --whatrequires glib2`, will list all packages that dependon `glib2`
     - for condition of the `Source0`
         ```
         # Conditional for release and snapshot builds.
 Uncomment for release-builds.